 External QC codes (ORCA / Psi4 / others)

 vibe-qc plays well with other quantum-chemistry codes via ASE’s calculator interface.
-The :mod:vibeqc.benchmark cross-validation framework treats ORCA, Psi4, NWChem, Gaussian, Q-Chem, and PySCF as peers — same Atoms goes through every available code, results land in a shared comparison table, you assert agreement (or investigate the disagreement).
+The :mod:vibeqc.benchmark cross-validation framework treats ORCA, NWChem, Gaussian, Q-Chem, GAMESS-US, and Turbomole as peers: same Atoms goes through every available code, results land in a shared comparison table, you assert agreement (or investigate the disagreement).

 This page documents: